MandyZhangxy/stat159-project2/README.md

 3. run the Makefile by command `make` and then it will execute all scripts and get all output such as `report.pdf`.

-Author: Xinyu Zhang Zhongling Jiang
+Author: Xinyu Zhang, Zhongling Jiang

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.